jessepav/libgdx-wiki-old/Building-the-Bullet-wrapper.md

 cd libgdx/extensions/gdx-bullet/jni
 ant -f build.xml all
 ```
 In order to check for problems, verbose output can be enabled with the `-v` flag.
 To compile for Android, the `NDK_HOME` environment variable must be set.
-If Linux is used to compile, it may be necessary to append the options `-DndkSuffix="" -Denv.NDK_HOME="/opt/android-ndk"` in order to compile for Android.
+If Linux is used to compile, it may be necessary to append the options `-DndkSuffix="" -Denv.NDK_HOME="/opt/android-ndk"`.

 The resulting native binaries will be placed into `libgdx/extensions/gdx-bullet/libs`.
-Note that running `ant -f fetch.xml` in the libGDX root directory will overwrite the newly compiled native libraries.
+Note that running `ant -f fetch.xml` in the libGDX root directory will overwrite them.

 ### Testing on Android
 Copy the new native libraries into the corresponding Android test paths